shuheikurita/shuheikurita.github.io/_pages/about.md

 [CV](/cv/) <br/>

 ## Old Website
-This is a new website imported from [http://lotus.kuee.kyoto-u.ac.jp/~kurita/](http://lotus.kuee.kyoto-u.ac.jp/~kurita/) on Oct.
+This is a new website imported from the old site [http://lotus.kuee.kyoto-u.ac.jp/~kurita/](http://lotus.kuee.kyoto-u.ac.jp/~kurita/) on Oct.
 2020.